Nurse Practitioner

 Have you ever worked with a doctor or doctors who, no matter how fancy their diplomas, you felt were just flat-out dumb?

-Asked by Steve, M.D. over 11 years ago
+Asked by Steve, M.D. about 12 years ago

 since I take 300mg of Seroquel nightly, is it possible that I was misdiagnosed with mild sleep apnea?